A rich history... over 180 years of reinventions.

 It still has its eye on the past but is very much a hotel of the here and now.
 Modern additions complement the original buildings, while ancient facades and features have been skilfully restored and blended with the new.

-Studley Castle is Warner’s 14th property and is our new landmark hotel.
+Studley Castle is Warner’s 14th property and is our landmark hotel.
 And we can’t wait to show you around.